Štěpán Zeman

 Štěpán Zeman (born 9 May 1997) is a Czech handball player for VfL Gummersbach and the Czech national team.

-He participated at the 2018 European Men's Handball Championship and will also participate at the 2020 European Men's Handball Championship.
+He participated at the 2018 European Men's Handball Championship and the 2020 European Men's Handball Championship.
+At the 2024 European Men's Handball Championship he finished 15th with Czechia, and at the 2025 World Men's Handball Championship he finished 19th.

-Zeman was formerly a handball player for HC Zubří.
+Zeman was formerly a handball player for HC Zubří and HSC 2000 Coburg.
+In 2021 he joined VfL Gummersbach, and in his first season he helped the team getting promoted to the Handball-Bundesliga.